monikase/AI_Ethics/Fairness_Audit_Playbook/1_Historical_Context_Assessment_Tool.md

 ## 1. Introduction

-The Historical Context Assessment Tool helps **identify historically rooted fairness risks before they are embedded in system design, data pipelines, or optimization goals**.
-By focusing on root causes such as historical power structures, institutional practices, and representational choices, it shifts fairness assessment from a post-hoc check to a foundational design practice.
+The Historical Context Assessment Tool helps teams identify fairness risks early, before they become embedded in system design, data, or optimization choices.
+It focuses on understanding historical patterns and structural inequalities that could shape the system.

-As the first component of the Fairness Audit Playbook, the tool is used prior to finalizing data collection and model training, and its outputs guide later decisions on fairness definitions, metrics, data audits, and mitigation strategies.
+As the first step in the Fairness Audit Playbook, the tool is applied before data collection and model training.
+Its findings guide later decisions about fairness metrics, evaluation, and mitigation strategies.

-## 2. Assignment Context

-An engineering team is scoping an AI-powered internal loan application system that enables users to purchase products and pay in installments.

-The team recognizes that lending-related systems are historically sensitive and has requested support in identifying fairness risks early in development.
-Initial discussions reveal that a purely technical audit would be insufficient without understanding the historical context of financial discrimination.

-I propose developing a structured tool that:
-- Guides teams through historically informed analysis
-- Translates social and historical insights into concrete technical risks
-- Fits within standard engineering workflows.

-Recognizing that this challenge applies broadly across teams and domains, I formalized this approach as the Historical Context Assessment Tool (HCAT).

-## 3. Objectives
+## 2. Objectives

-- Translating historical discrimination research into actionable engineering methodology
+- Translate historical discrimination research into actionable engineering methodology
-- Mapping historical patterns to specific AI system risks
+- Map historical patterns to specific AI system risks
-- Communicating societal and historical issues to technical audiences
+- Communicate societal and historical issues to technical audiences
-- Balancing analytical rigor with practical usability in business environments
+- Balance analytical rigor with practical usability in business environments

-## 4. Requirements Overview
+## 3. Tool Overview

-The Historical Context Assessment Tool includes four components:
+The Historical Context Assessment Tool consists of four components:

 1. **Structured Questionnaire** - Identifies historically relevant discrimination patterns and their mechanisms.
 2. **Risk Classification Matrix** - Prioritizes risks based on severity, likelihood, and relevance.
-3. **User Documentation** - Guides teams on when and how to apply the tool.
+3. **Usage Guide** - Explains when and how to apply the tool within development workflows.
-4. **Applied Case Study** - Demonstrates use of the tool for an internal loan application system.
+4. **Applied Example** - Demonstrates how the tool can be implemented in a real system.
+(Internal loan application system).

+--

-## 5. Historical Context Assessment Tool
+## 4. Historical Context Assessment Tool

 ### 5.1 Structured Historical Context Assessment Questionnaire

-This questionnaire should be completed collaboratively by engineers, product owners, and (where possible) domain experts.
-Answers must be documented.
+This questionnaire should be completed collaboratively by engineers, product owners, and, where possible, domain experts.
+All responses must be documented.

 #### Section 1: Domain and Application Context

 **1.1 Application Domain Identification**

-- What domain does this system operate in (e.g., lending, hiring, healthcare)?
+- What domain does this system operate in (e.g., lending, hiring, healthcare)
-- What specific decision or recommendation will the system produce?
+- What specific decision or recommendation will the system produce
-- Who benefits from correct predictions, and who is harmed by errors?
+- Who benefits from correct predictions, and who is harmed by errors

 **1.2 Historical Discrimination in the Domain**

-- What documented discrimination patterns exist in this domain?
+- What documented discrimination patterns exist in this domain
-- Explicit (e.g., redlining, exclusionary lending criteria)
+- Explicit patterns such as exclusionary criteria
-- Implicit (e.g., disparate impact through “neutral” policies)
+- Implicit patterns such as disparate impact through neutral policies
-- Which groups were historically advantaged or disadvantaged?
+- Which groups were historically advantaged or disadvantaged

 **1.3 Institutional and Regulatory History**

-- How have laws, policies, or industry standards shaped outcomes in this domain?
+- How have laws, policies, or industry standards shaped outcomes in this domain
-- Which practices were legal but discriminatory, and how might their effects persist?
+- Which practices were legal but discriminatory, and how might their effects persist

 #### Section 2: Data and Representation Analysis

 **2.1 Historical Data Sources**

-- What historical data will inform this system (e.g., repayment data, defaults, transaction history)?
+- What historical data will inform this system
-- Who generated this data, and under what institutional conditions?
+- Who generated this data, and under what institutional conditions
-- Which populations may be underrepresented or over-surveilled?
+- Which populations may be underrepresented or over-surveilled

 **2.2 Category Formation**

-- How have key categories (e.g., creditworthiness, risk, default) been historically defined?
+- How have key categories been historically defined
-- Have these definitions changed, and if so, why?
+- Have these definitions changed, and if so, why
-- Do current categories reflect historical power structures?
+- Do current categories reflect historical power structures

 **2.3 Measurement and Proxies**

-- How were key variables historically measured?
+- How were key variables historically measured
-- Do any features function as proxies for protected attributes (e.g., ZIP code, device type)?
+- Do any features function as proxies for protected attributes
-- Does the meaning of these variables differ across demographic groups?
+- Does the meaning of these variables differ across demographic groups

-**2.4 Missing Data and Strategic Ignorance**
+**2.4 Missing Data and Structural Gaps**

-- Which groups have systematically less data?
+- Which groups have systematically less data
-- Are data gaps random, or shaped by access barriers and institutional neglect?
+- Are data gaps random or shaped by institutional barriers
-- How might missingness itself encode historical bias?
+- How might missingness encode historical bias

 #### Section 3: Technology Transition and Amplification

 **3.1 Prior Technological Systems**

-- What non-AI systems previously served this function?
+- What non-AI systems previously served this function
-- How did those systems reinforce or mitigate inequities?
+- How did those systems reinforce or mitigate inequities

 **3.2 Automation and Scale Effects**

-- How might automation amplify historical bias compared to human decision-making?
+- How might automation amplify historical bias
-- Does this system reduce discretion or conceal it behind technical abstraction?
+- Does this system reduce discretion or conceal value judgments behind technical abstraction

 **3.3 Feedback Loop Risks**

-- Will system outputs influence future data collection?
+- Will system outputs influence future data collection
-- Could disparities compound over time through self-reinforcing cycles?
+- Could disparities compound over time through self-reinforcing cycles

 #### Section 4: Intersectionality and Differential Impact

 **4.1 Intersectional Risk Identification**

-- Which groups experience compounded marginalization in this domain?
+- Which groups experience compounded marginalization
-- Would single-attribute analysis miss these risks?
+- Would single-attribute analysis miss these risks

 **4.2 Representation at Intersections**

-- Are intersectional groups sufficiently represented in data?
+- Are intersectional groups sufficiently represented in data
-- How confident are we in performance estimates for these groups?
+- How confident are we in performance estimates for these groups

 ### 5.2 Historical Context Risk Classification Matrix

-Each identified historical pattern is evaluated using the following dimensions:
+Each identified historical pattern is evaluated using three dimensions:

 **Matrix Dimensions**
 **Severity (1–3)**

-- 3 (High): Impacts fundamental rights, access to credit, liberty, or life outcomes
+- 3 (High): Impacts fundamental rights or major life outcomes
 - 2 (Medium): Produces significant opportunity or resource disparities
-- 1 (Low): Produces differential experience with limited material harm
+- 1 (Low): Produces limited material harm

 **Likelihood (1–3)**